NYS Education Department Commissioner's Regulations

 Screening Requirements Codes, Rules and Regulations of the State of NY (8 CRR-NY 117.3 NY-CR)

-Provides rules for who, how and when students require screening.
-Article 19 requires that screenings are completed by licensed health professionals.
+Provides rules for who, how and when students require diagnostic screening.